uikit/uikit-site/docs/pages/slideshow.md

 <p class="uk-text-lead">Create a responsive slideshow with images and videos.</p>

-The slideshow component is fully responsive and supports touch and swipe navigation, as well as mouse drag for desktops.
-When swiping between slides the animation literally sticks at your fingertip or mouse cursor.
-Clicking fast on the previous and next navigation, will make animations even accelerate to keep up with your pace.
+The slideshow component is fully responsive and supports touch and swipe navigation as well as mouse drag for desktops.
+When swiping between slides, the animation literally sticks at your fingertips or mouse cursor.
+It even accelerates to keep up with your pace when you click through previous and next navigation.
 All animations are hardware accelerated for a smoother performance.

 ## Usage

-To apply this component, add the `uk-slideshow` attribute to a container element and create a list of slides with the class `uk-slideshow-items` inside.
+To apply this component, add the `uk-slideshow` attribute to a container element and create a list of slides with the class `uk-slideshow-items`.

 Add an image in the background of each slide using the `uk-cover` attribute from the [Cover component](cover.md).